Akash-a22/netflix-gpt/README.md

 - bugFix - related to navigate and sigin sign out
 - Unsubscribed to onAuthStateChanged event handler
 - Used values from constants
+- Navigate to /browser after sign in
+- Home page header
+- Background Trailer and Description about moive
+- Now playing , Popular and Trending carousel

 # Features